 Digital transformation

-At a national level, the Government, led by the Secretary of State for Digital Transformation and Strategic Projects, has drawn up a holistic transformation plan that sets out the most important actions to be carried out over the coming years in terms of digital transformation.
-This programme is linked to the government’s Strategic Plan H23, which prioritises the country’s economic and social growth.
+At a national level, the Government, led by the Secretary of State for Digital Transformation and Strategic Projects, has drawn up a holistic transformation plan that sets out the most important actions to be carried out over the coming years in terms of digitalisation.